3 Dracula Comedies

 [iv] He played Dracula on episodes of The Paul Winchell Show and Texaco Star Theatre.
 He also played a vampire in The Return of the Vampire but was not Count Dracula.

 [v] In Universal’s Van Helsing werewolves were CGI characters and Frankenstein didn’t have the classic Frankenstein look.
+The exception is the Herman Munster character in the TV series "The Munsters" and the movie "Munsters Go Home".

 Young people making the most of life - while it lasts.